Iceland’s strangest food possibly isn’t any stranger than other countries’ food. But it’s still strange!

 This one isn’t even Icelandic, but for some reason, this chocolate got extremely popular here.
 As it is chocolate and not Icelandic but still extremely popular, we thought it should be on Iceland’s strangest food list.

 The candy brand was introduced in 1955 by the company Olza in Cieszyn in southern Poland.
 It quickly became popular among the locals and became an early export product to the neighboring countries, where it has had a good market share to this day.

 In the same year that the product came on the market, Icelanders and Poles made a trade agreement, where the Poles bought fish products.
 However, it was necessary to find Polish consumer products that the Icelanders liked. Ásbjörn Ólafsson’s wholesaler secured the mandate for Prins Póló, and the strict import rules for foreign sweets at the time were circumvented by defining the product as a biscuit.
 At its peak, Icelanders ate an average of one kilogram of Prince Póló per person annually.
 In 2014 the number stood at half a kilogram.

-In Halldór Laxness’ book Under the Glacier, he mockingly describes Prince Póló as a pumice covered in chocolate.
-An Icelandic musician also calls himself Prins Póló, and a song was released in the 1980s called Prins Póló, about a boy who overate the chocolate.
+In Halldór Laxness’ book Under the Glacier, he mockingly describes Prince Póló as pumice covered in chocolate.
+An Icelandic musician also called himself Prins Póló, and a song was released in the 1980s called Prins Póló, about a boy who overate the chocolate.

 Rúgbrauð – Icelandic rye bread

 The Icelandic Rye bread is sometimes called pottbrauð or pot bread.
 And as the name suggests, it is baked in a pot.
 Before cookers, it took great skill to keep the fire or embers warm so the bread would be evenly baked.
 No sourdough was used for the bread, but they were often wetted with whey or lactic acid instead of water.